 A child Item Revision that is used by multiple parent Items – for example a shared Symbol Item or Footprint Item – is only acquired once, and not for each parent Item Revision that is acquired.

-You can access the Content Cart from various aspect views within the Explorer panel, including the Where-used and Children aspect views.
+You can access the Content Cart from various aspect views within the Explorer panel, including the Where-used and Children aspect views, where available.
 It can also be accessed from the Search Results window.

 The Content Cart dialog – command central for acquiring data from a source server.

 Use the Content Cart to acquire all the data content you need.
 The process of acquiring data Items from a source server is straightforward, and can be summarized in the following steps: